 There are many other smaller projects, as well, which were carried out in the first twenty years after unification.
 In a lighter vein, even the cable-car up the slopes of Mount Vesuvius was opened in 1880, giving us all the happy little tune, Funiculì, Funiculà, composed especially for the occasion.
 Yet, as Alfonso Scirocco points out in Storia di Napoli: "The good will of local civil servants simply wasn't enough to do the job."
 Here, "the job" meant a number of huge problems left outstanding when the Kingdom came to an end, but problems that the Bourbon rulers had long known they would have to be deal with if Naples was to prepare for the future.
 These problems now belonged to the new federal government.
 Among these were: the expansion of the port of Naples; the creation of new industry in what was essentially an agrarian society; the creation of new residential areas, chiefly in the areas of Posillipo and on the Vomero hill above the city; a transit system; and new roads to connect the main railway station to the rest of the city as well as to facilitate expansion to the east and west.
 A formidable list.

 was elected mayor of Naples in 1884 and is generally viewed as having been a capable and honest administrator.
 His job was made very difficult by the outbreak of a cholera epidemic a few months after he took office.
 The disease claimed 7,000 victims and left the city emotionally devastated.
-Add to this the mass of literature written in the previous decade about "the Neapolitan Problem," (Jesse famous example among many) and by 1885 the city of of Naples seemed to have become almost a caricature of
+Add to this the mass of literature written in the previous decade about "the Neapolitan Problem," (Jesse one famous example among many), and by 1885 the city of Naples seemed to have become almost a caricature of